kalee1/Gantt-Chart/README.md

 You can modify the category lane length calculation modifying the `categoryAxisRenderer.config` parameters (bar padding, task bar height, margins, task bar minimun height, ...).

 ###Event handling
+Gannt chart provide methods to establish handlers to treat user actions o task bars, milestones marks and datelines.
+Each object type has its own method:
+'''javascript
+    gantt.taskEventHandler(event, handler)
+    gantt.milestoneEventHandler(event, handler)
+    gantt.datelineEventHandle(event, handler)
+ '''
+Where *event*, is a string event type, such as "click", "mouseover", etc. It defines the event that will be catched by the handler, and *handler* is a js function that receives as parameter the object model in which user has executed an action.

+So to handle click event on tasks, you can do
+''' javascript

+gantt.taskEventHandler('click', function (t){
+  console.log("this is the tasks you clicked " + t.label);
+})
+'''

 ![screenshot](https://raw.github.com/dk8996/Gantt-Chart/master/examples/screenshot1.png)